liferay/lexicon-site/src/pages/docs/patterns/icons.md

 ---
 title: "Icons"
-description: "Lexicon icon library and the use of external libraries."
+description: "Icon is a visual metaphor representing a concept that lies behind the idea and/or action."
 layout: "guide"
 weight: 1
 ---

 ### Description

-Icon is a visual metaphor representing a concept that lies behind the idea and/or action.
+{$page.description}

 ### Liferay icon library